Zeusmallan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chnod -R +111 */ Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. chgrp hello school Write a script that changes the group owner to school for the file hello
+chnod -R +111 */ Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. chgrp hello school Write a script that changes the group owner to school for the file hello chown vincent:staff * Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.